DavidMercier/Optimizer/README.md

 Also added with this are objective function codes to get fitness for spectral solver in DAMASK and DAMASK-Mentat simulation

 # Updates
-Now the module also supports using Abaqus with DAMASK 2.0.
+Now the module also supports usage of Abaqus (abq) with DAMASK 2.0.